-Student Health Services’ mission is to provide high quality health care, counseling, health education and prevention services to George Mason University students.
+Student Health Services’ mission is to provide high quality health care to George Mason University students.

 From diagnosis and treatment of illness and injury, to women’s and men’s health, to immunizations and prescriptions, Student Health Services is available to all Mason students with clinics at Fairfax, Arlington and Prince William campuses.